Generating C-code for neural networks

-In this example, we will explore the capabilities of Symbolics and Flux libraries to generate independent C code for various neural networks - full-connected, recurrent and convolutional.
+In this example, we will explore the capabilities of libraries.
+Symbolics and Flux to create independent C code for various neural networks – fully connected, recurrent, and convolutional.

 Required libraries

-The library Flux allows you to create neural networks whose code is specified in the language Julia.
-The fact that the neural network is written in a high-level language and not in a third-party library or DSL (Domain Specific Language such as PyTorch) will allow us to use the polymorphism mechanism and convert the neural network into a mathematical expression from which we can generate code.
+Library Flux allows you to create neural networks, the code of which is set in the language Julia.
+The fact that the neural network is written in a high-level language, and not in a third-party library or DSL (Domain Specific Language such as PyTorch), will allow us to use the polymorphism mechanism and transform the neural network into a mathematical expression from which code can be generated.

 using Flux, Symbolics, ChainPlots